bartektenDev/FireLink/README.md

 can close the tab with the FireLink setup () and you can close the FireLink software that's running, but **DO NOT QUIT IT FROM RUNNING**.
-If you quit the application from running then your PC will **NOT** recieve any notifications if links are shared from the mobile device!
+If you quit the application from running then your PC will **NOT** recieve any notifications if links are shared from the mobile device, but you will be able to send notifications from your PC to your mobile device without a problem.

+9. Final step to see if all is working well, go to any website, but the URL must begin with either http:// or https:// .
+Then click on the FireLink extension in your main web browser and click **send**.
+DING!
+You got a notification from your PC onto your mobile device.
+Enjoy!
+I wouldn't mind a donation for a cup of coffee :)

 **What's being worked on?**